shanet/Osprey/docs/arm.md

 * USB OTG if connecting to an Android device
 * [Foam mounting tape to hold everything to the mounting board](https://www.amazon.com/3M-Scotch-Mounting-125-Inch-314/dp/B0007P5G8Y/ref=sr_1_1?ie=UTF8&qid=1486328647&sr=8-1&keywords=Scotch+Mounting+Tape)

 **Note:** Adafruit is occasionally out of stock with their components.
-I have had good luck in the past finding them in stock with [Mouser](http://www.mouser.com).
+I have had good luck in the past finding them in stock at [Mouser](http://www.mouser.com).

 ### Wiring